PaulWorm/DGApy/README.md

 Either the output of the [w2dynamics](https://github.com/w2dynamics/w2dynamics) code.

 - '1p-data.hdf5': converged dmft solution
-- 'g4iw_sym.hdf5': measurement of the two-particle Green's function for the same anderson impurity model as obtained from the DMFT cycle; it is advised to use the same chemical potential (mu) as in the '1p-data.hdf5' file and not perform a new mu search.
+- 'g4iw_sym.hdf5': symmetrized output (cli: sym1b) of the measurement of the two-particle Green's function for the same anderson impurity model as obtained from the DMFT cycle; it is advised to use the same chemical potential (mu) as in the '1p-data. hdf5' file and not perform a new mu search.

 #### type: "default"

 If you are not using [w2dynamics](https://github.com/w2dynamics/w2dynamics) and you do not want to implement a parser to your impurity solver a generic input format is also supported, which uses a single numpy file:

 - fname_1p: 'dmft_input.npy': numpy dictionary with the following entries:
   - 'giw': one-particle Green's function